-Evaluation & Follow-Up Division advises and supports the Managing Director, the Investment Committee and other committees that support ADIA's governance framework.
+In addition, the Evaluation & Follow-Up Division advises and supports the Managing Director, and the Investment Committee.

-The Division provides independent analyses and recommendations on all investment and asset allocation proposals generated by ADIA's investment departments and Strategy Unit prior to their presentation to the Investment Committee.
+The Division provides independent analyses and evaluations on investment and asset allocation proposals generated by ADIA's investment departments and Strategy and Planning Department prior to their presentation to the Investment Committee.
 It also evaluates and prepares periodic reports on investment departments' performance, strategies, risk profile, structure and resources, and on ADIA's overall investment performance including the impact of its asset allocation decisions.